 Apply for Obscure Scholarships

-There are thousands of obscure scholarships most college bound students have never heard of before.
-Everyone knows there are are scholarships for academic ability and athletic ability, but there are those for artistic ability too.
-There are scholarships for those families who have joined certain organizations and employers who offer scholarships to their employees’ children.
+There are thousands of obscure scholarships most college-bound students have never heard of before.
+Everyone knows there are scholarships for academic ability and athletic ability, but there are those for artistic ability too.
+There are also scholarships for families who have joined certain organizations and employers who offer scholarships to their employees’ children.

 The more obscure the scholarship, the better your chances of winning because there are fewer entrants.
 How many people do you think enter or even know about the Chick and Sophie Major Memorial Duck Calling Contest each year?
-Probably not many, but the winner takes $2,000 home!
+Probably not many, but the winner takes home $2,000!

 Remember the FAFSA